A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented the CMP formulation of SCED that explicitly accounts for the number of transmission lines that are operating in the emergency zones during a contingency event.
 The objective function in this new formulation included the total operating cost as well as differential penalties on the number of lines operating in different emergency zones.
 Constraints ensured that the duration of operation in emergency zones was within the acceptable reliability standards set by the system operators.
-The CMP formulation is a non-convex, non-smooth optimization problem.
-We developed a difference-of-convex approximation of the formulation and used the DCA to obtain its solution.
-To the best of our knowledge, this is first study to apply use the highly effective difference-of-convex optimization approximation and solution method for a power systems operations problem.
-The numerical experiments illustrated the advantages of using the CMP model in reducing the total operating cost as well as avoiding prolonged periods of scarcity prices.
+The CMP is a non-convex, non-smooth optimization problem.
+We presented two alternative approaches to a solve the CMP.
+The first approach resulted in a difference-of-convex approximation of the CMP and we used the DCA to obtain its solution.
+The second approach resulted in a MIP formulation.
+The numerical experiments illustrated the advantages of using the CMP models in reducing the total operating cost.

+The model and the rolling-horizon setup presented in \S\ref{sect:rollingHorizon} accommodate any choice of model resolution and horizon length $T^\prime$.
+The CMP model instances used in our experiments used $T^\prime=0$.
+While this reflects the current practice at the ISOs (see \cite{CAISO2017b}), determining an appropriate choice of $T^\prime$ is critical to harness the full potential of lookahead models.
+A thorough investigation of the SCED model horizon, in general, and the CMP model horizon in particular, is a fruitful research direction.

-The current CMP formulation of SCED considers static thermal ratings and therefore results in a deterministic optimization problem.
-Several recent studies have shown the advantage of using dynamic thermal rating of transmission lines.
+The current CMP formulation of SCED considers static thermal ratings and therefore, results in a deterministic optimization problem.
+Several recent studies have shown the advantage of using dynamic thermal rating of transmission lines (e.g., \cite{kazerooni2011dynamic} and \cite{zhan2018stochastic}).
 Inclusion of dynamic thermal rating in the CMP model has the potential to further improve system operations.
 However, this inclusion will result in non-convex, non-smooth stochastic optimization problems.
 The stochastic difference-of-convex optimization is in its infancy and is the subject of our ongoing work.
 We will undertake the CMP formulation of SCED with dynamic thermal rating in our future research endeavors.